Skip to content

 First Off, That Study That You Probably Heard About…

 A few years ago, The Clean Label Project™ published a study examining 134 plant-based and animal-based protein powder products from 52 different brands.
 The organization looked at over 130 toxins, including heavy metals, BPA, pesticides, and other contaminants.
+Across the board, they found a range of unsavory elements that are tied to adverse health outcomes.
+And some of the plant-based options ranked the worst.

 1. Checking For Heavy Metals, and Why Organic Is Good, But Not Enough

+By definition, heavy metals are usually metallic chemical elements with a relatively high density that are toxic or poisonous at low concentrations.
 On the other hand, most of these substances are found in nature and our soil - often in abundance, meaning that some will invariably pass into fruits and vegetables grown in that soil.
 And, unfortunately, organic products are no less at risk of contamination than conventionally grown.

 "There’s no way of knowing about the heavy metal content in your protein powder, unless you look for a brand that discloses their test results and stands behind their claims with a “Proposition 65” badge."